MetaCase/metaedit-extension-for-visual-studio/docs/InstallingInstructions.md

 The extension is made for Visual Studio versions supporting extensions (2012 Ultimate and Professional editions, or 2013 or later Community or Express Editions).
 If you don't have a compatible Visual Studio version installed, you may download and install the Visual Studio Community edition from [here](https://www.visualstudio.com/downloads/).

-**Note: you may need to install the Visual Studio SDK in addition to your Visual Studio installation for opening and modifying the Graph Browser solution.
-Please check your Visual Studio version and install the SDK if needed.**
+**Note: if you want to open and modify the Graph Browser extension, rather than just use it, you may also need to install the Visual Studio SDK (or in 2017: Workloads | Other Toolsets | Visual Studio Extension Development) in addition to your Visual Studio installation.
+Please check your Visual Studio version and install the appropriate components.**

 # Install MetaEdit+